solo 401k

 Roth conversion kicker

-I hope you’re sitting down, you’re about to learn the best part of making after-tax contributions.
-You can convert them, tax-free into a Roth IRA.
-This is so advantageous, in many instances, it may be better to reduce the profit-sharing percentage and increase the after-tax contributions for a more significant tax benefit.
+I hope you’re sitting down.
+You’re about to learn the best part of making after-tax contributions.
+You can convert them tax-free into a Roth IRA.
+This is so advantageous.
+In many instances, reducing the profit-sharing percentage and increasing the after-tax contributions may be better for a more significant tax benefit.

 Of course, determining that level of detail requires an annual tax analysis based on your situation and the current tax laws.

 Another difficulty is having the ability for you to make after-tax contributions.
 It is mostly up to the Solo 401(k) plan provider.
 They are not required to provide a retirement plan document that allows for it.
 Indeed, many plans don’t offer this option.
-This is one of our specialties, and we can help you get this set up.
+This is one of our specialties; we can help you set this up.

 Spousal Solo 401(k)